 There’s no shortage of surf, sand, and sun in Florida.
 Lucky for you, there are also several campgrounds on military bases as well.
 Four terrific options are: Patrick Air Force Base in Cocoa Beach; Naval Air Station Key West; Naval Station Mayport in Jacksonville, and MacDill Air Force Base in Tampa.

-We spent a winter at Patrick Air Force Base and enjoyed all of the activities that were offered, steps from the RV.
+We spent a winter at Patrick Space Force Base and enjoyed all of the activities that were offered, steps from the RV.
 This military campground offers 156 full-hookup (electricity, water, and sewer) sites on a first-come, first-served basis.

 Situated on the Banana River, the Outdoor Recreation office rents bikes, kayaks, paddle boats, and jet skis to ensure you can make the most of your stay (they also publish a list of recommended hiking and biking trails).
-In addition to all of the usual amenities of an Air Force base, there are two that stand out.

 If you’re a golfer, you will love Manatee Cove Golf Course.